Stephanie V. Gaitley

 Gaitley’s Fordham squad put up the best record the program had seen in over 30 years, finishing the season 26-9 and falling in the Atlantic 10 title game by just one point to Saint Joseph’s.
 Earning Fordham’s first berth in the WNIT, the Rams advanced to the Round of 16 with wins over Army and Boston University, picking up the school’s first postseason victories since 1980 in the process.

-Playing her signature style of smart, yet aggressive defense, Gaitley's team finished the season ranked first in the Atlantic 10 and 16th in the nation in scoring defense.
-The 2012-13 Rams also finished the year ranked 15th in the country in free throw percentage.
+Playing her signature style of smart, yet aggressive defense, the 2012-13 Rams finished the season ranked first in the Atlantic 10 and 16th in the nation in scoring defense, and also finished the year ranked 15th in the country in free throw percentage.
+Following the season, Gaitley earned her first Met honor.

 With the success of the previous year still fresh in her team’s mind, the 2013-14 Rams put together the most memorable season of Fordham women’s basketball in over three decades, winning the program’s first-ever Atlantic 10 Championship and securing an NCAA Tournament berth for the first time since 1994.
 In claiming the title, Gaitley guided the Rams to wins over three teams against whom they had gone 0-4 during the regular season.